 But above all, the Irish believe in mystical nature of Fairy trees, also known as Hawthorn or Ash trees.
 As the gateway between worlds of mortals and fairies, these trees are believed to bring bad luck to anybody who tries to damage or cut them down.

-6. Admire clean cities and towns when visiting Ireland
+6. Enjoy Ireland’s clean cities and towns

 The Irish take special pride in having their cities and towns clean and tidy.
 They don’t do it for the purpose of impressing millions of tourists visiting Ireland yearly.
 On the contrary, the Irish take tidiness of their places very seriously.

 In fact, there is a cleanliness competition between different Irish cities and towns.
-Every morning volunteers get outside to pick up trash, trim the trees, and bring up their hometowns to the European level of cleanliness.
+Every morning volunteers get outside to pick up trash, trim trees, and bring up their hometowns to the European level of cleanliness.
 Then every September during a special ceremony in Dublin, the winners get gold, silver and bronze medals in different categories.

 Yet a medal is just a reward.
 National pride is what motivates the Irish to keep their towns and cities clean.